gilbarbara/react-floater/README.md

 The distance between the tooltip and its target in pixels.

 **open** `bool` ▶︎ `false`
 The switch between normal and controlled modes.
 *Setting this prop will disabled the normal behavior.*

 **placement** `string` ▶︎ `bottom`
 The placement of the tooltip.
-It will flip position if there's no space available.
+It will update the position if there's no space available.
-It can be:
+It can be

-top (top-start, top-end),
+- top (top-start, top-end)
-bottom (bottom-start, bottom-end)
+- bottom (bottom-start, bottom-end)
-left (left-start, left-end),
+- left (left-start, left-end)
-right (right-start, right-end,
+- right (right-start, right-end
-auto,
+- auto
-center
+- center

 **showCloseButton** `bool` ▶︎ `false`
 It will show a ⨉ button to close the tooltip.
 This will be `true` when you change `wrapperOptions` position.

 **styles** `object` ▶︎ `defaultStyles`